cy235/PostgreSQL_EKS/README.md

 postgresql-client-service   NodePort       10.100.187.152   <none>                                                                   5432:30432/TCP   11m   app=postgresql

 ```
-2. connect the database from the outside of the cluster:
+We can connect the database from the outside of the cluster:
 ```
 psql -U postgres -h aa6335e23793f11ea85bf16ac812bad9-431391209.us-east-1.elb.amazonaws.com -p 5432
 ```